sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 	<!-- content -->
 </form>
 ```

+Note that you need to `deserialize` the response before processing it further using the corresponding method from `$app/forms`. `JSON.parse()` isn't enough because form actions - like `load` functions - also support returning `Date` or `BigInt` objects.

 If you have a `+server.js` alongside your `+page.server.js`, `fetch` requests will be routed there by default.
 To `POST` to an action in `+page.server.js` instead, use the custom `x-sveltekit-action` header: